Zhaocy-Research/STARS/README.md

 **1.1 Operating systems:**

-The code in python has been tested on Linux (Ubuntu 20.04.1 LTS).
+The code in python has been tested on Linux.

 **1.2 Required packages in python:**